emipa606/MoreFactionInteraction/README.md

 - ShotgunFrenzy, art.
 - Halno, art.
 - Ian, text revisions.
 - My testers.
 You know who you are.
-Thanks to https://twitch.tv/Eviltrick]Eviltrick in particular.
+Thanks to [https://twitch.tv/Eviltrick](Eviltrick) in particular.

-Shoutout to https://steamcommunity.com/sharedfiles/filedetails/?id=1123043922]Albion of Sparkling Worlds, for the inspiration and support.
+Shoutout to [https://steamcommunity.com/sharedfiles/filedetails/?id=1123043922](Albion of Sparkling Worlds), for the inspiration and support.

 # Languages